leo0514/vpc-on-classic-network/using-acls.md

 * See [Configuring the ACL using the UI](/docs/vpc-on-classic?topic=vpc-on-classic-creating-a-vpc-using-the-ibm-cloud-console#configuring-the-acl) for information about how to set up ACLs in {{site.data.keyword.cloud_notm}} console.

+ACL rules control traffic to and from the _subnets_.
+It appears that the VPC API, CLI, and UI provide support to customize the **destination IP range** for inbound rules and **source IP range** for outbound rules, however these addresses are not customizable. **The destination IP range of inbound ACL rules and the source IP range of outbound ACL rules are each tied to the attached subnets**.
+Therefore, in practice, **0.0.0.0/0** should be used as the destination IP of inbound rules and source IP of outbound rules.
+{: note}

 ## Working with ACLs and ACL rules
 {: #working-with-acls-and-acl-rules}

 To make your ACLs effective, you'll create rules that determine how to handle your inbound and outbound network traffic.
 You can create multiple inbound and outbound rules.
 See [Quotas](/docs/vpc-on-classic?topic=vpc-on-classic-quotas) for specific information about how many rules you can create.

+* With inbound rules, you can allow or deny traffic from a source IP range, with specified protocols and ports.
+The destination IP range is determined by the attached subnet.
-* With inbound and outbound rules, you can allow or deny traffic from a source IP range or to a destination IP range, with specified protocols and ports.
+* With outbound rules, you can allow or deny traffic to a destination IP range, with specified protocols and ports.
+The source IP range is determined by the attached subnet.
 * ACL rules are considered in sequence.
-Low-priority rules are evaluated only when the higher-priority rules do not match.
+Rules with a greater priority number (such as 2) are evaluated only if rules with a lower priority number (such as 1) do not match.
 * Inbound rules are separated from outbound rules.
 * The protocols currently supported are TCP, UDP, and ICMP.
 You also can use the **all** option to designate _all_ or _other_ protocols (if a rule with a higher priority is specified).